Omaha Recycles Right

 When it comes to recycling, every community is different!
 Most communities have subtle differences in what they accept for recycling, so that's why it's important to read the guidelines specific to Omaha.

 As much as we might want everything to be recyclable, many things cannot be recycled through Omaha's curbside recycling program.
 When you "wishfully recycle" something that cannot actually be recycled, you can contaminate the whole load, often causing even the good materials to go to the landfill.
 If you are unsure about something you are trying to recycle, it’s best to throw it out and let it go to the landfill to avoid contamination.
-Just because something is placed in the recycling bin, doesn't mean that it will be recycled.
+Just because something is placed in the recycling cart, doesn't mean that it will be recycled.
 It’s not recycled unless it’s recycled right!

 Learning to recycle the right way is good for Omaha and good for the environment.
 Join us on this journey and help us spread the word!

 Recycle Right 101: When it comes to waste, it can sometimes be difficult to know what goes where.
 The City of Omaha's solid waste program, Wasteline, is your go-to resource for all things recycling in Omaha.
 Check out this site to learn all about curbside recycling and how you can start today!